bobrandy13/webka/README.md

 - [x] Implement Consumer Groups
 - [x] Implement Subscriptions
 - [x] Implement Messages
-- [x] Save data to MS SQL Server
+- [x] Save metadata to RDBMS
 - [x] Allow producers to produce messages
 - [x] Producer must specify a topic, and specify partition
 - [x] Allow all types of messages to be produced, Objects, json, strings, int, etc
-- [ ] Partition producer's data into partitions using a partition key and hashing algorithms
+- [x] Partition producer's data into partitions using a partition key and hashing algorithms (REMOVED)
-- [ ] Have a replication factor to ensure reliability.
+- [ ] Implement replication factor to ensure reliability.
+- [-] Implement consumer groups to ensure that messages are not processed twice by two consumers in the same group.
 - [x] Allow consumers to consume messages
 - [x] Allow consumers to specify the offset to start consuming messages
 - [ ] At least once, at most once, and exactly once delivery semantics, allow producer to specify.
+- [ ] Send and read messages in batch
-- [ ] Save data across multiple brokers
+- [-] Save data across multiple brokers
-- [ ] Add support for real-time updates using WebSockets or Server-Sent Events
+- [-] Add support for real-time updates using WebSockets or Server-Sent Events
 - [x] Allow consumers to connect to Kafka through Long Polling
-- [ ] Implement a system for monitoring and logging activity
+- [=] Implement a system for monitoring and logging activity
 - [ ] Add testing.
+(IN PROGRESS)
+  - [ ] Volume test.
-- [ ] Implement authentication and authorization for API access
+- [ ] Implement authentication and authorization for API access (JWT)

 See the [open issues](https://github.com/bobrandy13/webka/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are very **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".